 Keep in mind that some fuels are eligible for FTC while others are not.

-Apart from the above 8 business taxes in Australia, there are others as well.
-The main ones include the Luxury Car Tax (LCT) and Wine Equalization Tax which is commonly known as WET among masses.
+There are additional business taxes to the ones discussed in this article - the main ones include the Luxury Car Tax (LCT) and Wine Equalization Tax which is commonly known as WET among masses.